maxzheng/great-life-guide/README.md

 To be the greatest you, follow these 5 simple steps consistently:

-1. **One thing at a time.** There are so many things going on in life, and so life seems complicated and gets out of hand unless you put a limit on it.
-At any moment, we really can do or think about one thing at a time.
-If you do just that, life becomes simple, and you get things done faster with higher quality.
-To ensure that you get the greatest return on your time, be sure to prioritize them based on the right values.
+1. **One thing at 100%** There are many things going on in life, and so life seems complicated, but we really can do or think about one thing at a time.
+If we do just that, life becomes simple, and things actually get done faster with higher quality.
+To get the highest return on your time, prioritize things based on the values that are important to you.
+Whatever you do, do it with everything that you got at 100% and don't let anything hold you back, so you grow faster and get more out of life in the same amount of time.

 2. **Be mindful with acceptance.** This lets you fully take in, understand, and enjoy what's currently happening (i.e. moments of life) without judgement or expectations.
 Meditate by focusing on your breath or positive thoughts